chiliang7/fpl_dags/README.md

 Once we decided which team we want to invest in the next few weeks, we need to narrow our selection to 1-3 players from each team (It only allows you to choose 3 players from a football club at most).
 Before we make the pick, we should at least ask two following questions:

 ### Does this player play?

-Once you indentify a few teams that worth investing in the next few weeks, then you need to select the players.
-When pick players, it important to make sure they will be in the starting 11 in order to maximize the points.
-One way to check if they will play is to look at the historical minutes-played of players to see if they will start.
+When picking players, it is important to make sure that they will be in the starting 11 in order to maximize the points.
+One way to check if they will play is to look at the historical minutes-played of players.
 Just like many things in this world, the historical pattern do not necessary predict the future.
 There are factors such as switching head coach, injury, formation change, other games like UEFA CL heavily change the odds of whether or not a player will start.
 Nonetheless, I think first check how many minutes a player have this season so far isn't a bad start.

 Since Chelsea is a big football club with so many games besides Premier League to play throughout the season.
-It's not surprise that their players' minutes played are all overall the place like Chalobah and Havertz.
+It's not surprise that their players' minutes played are all over the place like Chalobah and Havertz.
 However, on the other defender side, Rüdiger and Mendy are much more consistent and less likely to be benched.

 ![newplot (26)](https://user-images.githubusercontent.com/17539049/158729810-ec048f5a-2de4-4dbd-8b84-237c0f6bcd0d.png)